-National Lung Cancer Audit: Methodology Supplement for the State of the Nation Report 2023.
-London: Royal College of Surgeons of England, 2023.
+National Lung Cancer Audit State of the Nation 2024.
+London: Royal College of Surgeons of England, 2024.

-© 2023 Healthcare Quality Improvement Partnership (HQIP)
+© 2024 Healthcare Quality Improvement Partnership (HQIP)

 Copyright All rights reserved.
 No part of this publication may be reproduced in any form (including photocopying or storing it in any medium by electronic means and whether or not transiently or incidentally to some other use of this publication) without the written permission of the copyright owner.
 Applications for the copyright owner's written permission to reproduce any part of this publication should be addressed to the publisher.